azuline/blossom/README.md

 ## What's in here?

-_blossom_ contains a platform that spans from infrastructure to design.
+_blossom_ contains a platform that solves problems ranging from infrastructure to design.

 In this section, we'll cover interesting features and design decisions that _blossom_ contains.
 Each feature is further documented in its own README.
 This section links to those READMEs.

 ### Infrastructure

 _blossom's_ infrastructure currently solves for developer environments, builds, CI/CD pipelines, and service orchestration.

-We operate the assumption that hardware is already provisioned and managed with a functioning Nomad+Consul cluster.
-My NixOS/Nomad/Consul configurations are located [here](https://github.com/azuline/nixos).
+We operate under the assumption that hardware is already provisioned and managed with a functioning Nomad+Consul cluster.
+For reference, my NixOS+Nomad+Consul configurations are located [here](https://github.com/azuline/nixos).

 - Nix for package management & developer environments.
 - Nomad for service orchestration.